بسم الله الرØÙ…Ù† الرØÙŠÙ…

 Reflections on Higher Education in Palestine: Barriers to Academia and Intellectual Dialogue in the Palestinian-Israeli Context

-MSc dissertation @ Oxford Uni., 2005-06
+MSc dissertation @ Oxford University., 2005-06

 This is a speculative study.
 Based on interviews with Palestinian and Israeli students and academics, I explored the possibility of an intellectual dialogue between their universities.
 The study provides an explanation of the barriers for this educational dialogue from a sociological perspective.